ericwastaken/pylogix-webserver/README.md

 ## PlC Support & Configuration

-PLCs that can be access by the Pylogix library can be accessed by this web server.
+This web server can access PLCs that can be accessed by the Pylogix library.
 The web server is configured with a list of PLCs.

 PLC configuration is minimal.
 Expose some tags to be accessible externally and that's it!
 You can now access them through this web server (with authentication and authorization!)